Beewitchy/sdio/README.md

 ## Changes in this fork

-This fork adds additional marker structs to distinguish command behavior between SD and SPI bus mode.
+This fork adds additional marker types to distinguish command behavior between SD and SPI bus mode.
 In SPI mode, there is a more limited subset of commands and the responses are significantly simplified compared to their SD mode counterparts.
-What this is allows is, instead of branching at runtime for the variations of each command, the SD and SPI mode implementations of each command diverge based on the type of the `MmcBus` implementation they are being used with.
+In this fork what the new marker types allow is for the SD and SPI mode implementations of each command diverge based on the type of the `MmcBus` implementation they are being used with.
+This makes the command implementations quite a bit more complicated, but offers an addtional level of type safety at the bus implementation level which I have found very helpful in my own use case.

 ## Definitions